 Students are not permitted to work when classes are not in session, such as Spring Break.

 Students receiving wages supported by a grant are paid the prevailing wage rate unless a higher rate was approved in the grant proposal.

 A student's eligibility for continuance on the University payroll terminates as of the student's official withdrawal or graduation date from California University.

 When and How Do You Get Paid?

 All students are paid on a biweekly "after the fact" basis as listed on the Payroll Schedule.
 Paychecks and direct deposit statements are available each payday from 8 a.m.-4 p.m. at the information desk in the Natali Student Center.
-Paychecks not picked up by the end of the current two-week period are mailed.
+Paychecks not picked up by the end of the current two-week period are returned to the Payroll Office.
 Paychecks are not released prior to payday.

 Direct deposit is available and students are encouraged to utilize this convenient service.
 Forms are available at the Payroll Office.
 Once the direct deposit has been activated, your must notify the Payroll Office prior to making changes or closing the account.
 Failure to do so may result in a delay of payment.